Your membership has expired

 Headphones

 While Apple claims the AirPods 4 are improved over the AirPods 3, our testers were less impressed.
 They’re still solid headphones if you prefer not to have eartips stuck in your ear.
 The fit, despite Apple’s tweaks, is pretty much the same, as is the sound.
-These headphones were $15 less for Black Friday, but this is still a nice price if you missed that sale, and it’s only available at Walmart.
+These headphones are now just $5 more than their Black Friday price at Walmart, making it an excellent time to snag a pair.

 Lock